Hessian in the spinfoam models with cosmological constant: Stationary phase

 Such actions satisfy the {\it transverse generating function} condition of \cite{guillemin2013semi} (Chapter 5.1 and 5.2).
 In particular, $\chi$ is indeed a symplectic transformation, which justifies our notation.

 Additionally, if two actions $S_\pm\colon \R^{2N+N_o^\pm}\rightarrow \R$ are generating functions for symplectic transformations $\chi_\pm$ respectively, then an action

-is a generating function for $\chi_+\circ \chi_-$.
+is a generating function for the composition symplectic transformation $\chi_+\circ \chi_-$.
+Here $\vec{q}_o^\pm$ are the auxiliary variables for actions $S_\pm$ respectively and $\vec{Q}_0$ are the auxiliary variables for action $S$.
 Thus, the map that associates $\chi$ with an operator family $U_k$ is a morphism (it preserves the composition).
 For the theory of generating functions, we refer the reader to Chapter 5 of \cite{guillemin2013semi}.

 \begin{prop} Let $S_U$ be a generating function of a symplectic transformation $\chi_U$, then the following holds: \begin{enumerate} \item Stationary points for an action $S_{tot}$ \eqref{S-tot-UU} are in bijection with